GitHub-Page/blog-jekyll-now/_posts/2016-12-18-XcodeError-does not contain bitcode.md

 ---

-Xcode　does not contain bitcode！
+Xcode Error does not contain bitcode！

 ```
 ld: '/Users/***/***/***/Fabric.framework/Fabric(FABObfuscator.o)' does not contain bitcode.
 You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target. for architecture arm64